More than 80% of shoppers prefer to shop with retailers who show Delivery Dates at checkout. Yet just 40% of retailers actually show them.

 When Delivery Dates Matter Most

-For ecommerce retailer Jeni’s Splendid Ice Creams, getting delivery dates couldn’t be more vital.
-Starting off as a beloved brick and mortar business, the company’s foray into ecommerce was met with great success.
-As business grew, Jeni’s expanded its operations from one fulfillment center to multiple warehouses.
+For eCommerce retailer Jeni’s Splendid Ice Creams, getting delivery dates couldn’t be more vital.
+Starting off as a beloved brick and mortar business, the company’s foray into eCommerce was met with great success.
+As the business grew, Jeni’s expanded its operations from one fulfillment center to multiple warehouses.
 With this growth came a need for better shipping management including clear information about fulfillment processes.

 By partnering with ShipperHQ, Jeni’s was able to build a shipping solution that took factors like cut-off times, lead times, and shipping methods into account to display accurate delivery dates.
 Delivery dates are crucial for the successful fulfillment of such temperature-sensitive goods, and ShipperHQ helped Jeni’s meet the need with automated solutions.